 How much should I tip my guide?

 The general principle of tipping for free tours is based on your satisfaction with the tour and your budget.
-A common practice could be in the range of €5 to €15 per person, depending on the quality of the tour, the guide’s performance, and your budget.
-Of course, if you feel that the guide went above and beyond, you could tip more as a token of appreciation.
+A common practice ranges between €5 and €10 per person, depending on the quality of the tour, the guide’s performance, and your budget.

 How do I find the guide?